Park Study Tour

 Houston’s urban parks and green spaces are bold, innovative, and deeply rooted in community engagement.
-Join us for our upcoming Park Study Tour, where you’ll have the chance to visit numerous parks that showcase how a strong network of partners are reimagining Houston’s parks and trails to create a more equitable, resilient, and vibrant urban park system.
+At the recent Park Study Tour, participants visited numerous parks that showcase how a strong network of partners is reimagining Houston’s parks and trails to create a more equitable, resilient, and vibrant urban park system.

-Led by our hosts at the Houston Parks Board, one of the nation’s leading citywide park nonprofits, we’ll explore the amazing parks stewarded by our local park nonprofit co-hosts at the Hermann Park Conservancy, Buffalo Bayou Partnership, Discovery Green Conservancy, Willow Waterhole Conservancy, and Memorial Park Conservancy.
-Along the way, we’ll learn about the Bayou Greenways Initiative: a groundbreaking transformation of Houston’s waterways into 150 miles of scenic trails and more than 3,000 acres of green space under a $220 million public-private partnership; and see innovative playgrounds, designed with partners and resilience in mind.
+Along the way, we learned about the Bayou Greenways Initiative: a groundbreaking transformation of Houston’s waterways into 150 miles of scenic trails and more than 3,000 acres of green space under a $220 million public-private partnership; and saw innovative playgrounds, designed with partners and resilience in mind.

-We’ll also tour Houston Parks & Recreation’s 65-acre MacGregor Park, which was recently awarded a $10 million grant from the National Park Service’s Outdoor Recreation Legacy Partnership Program.
+We also toured Houston Parks & Recreation’s 65-acre MacGregor Park, which was recently awarded a $10 million grant from the National Park Service’s Outdoor Recreation Legacy Partnership Program.
 The park will undergo a groundbreaking $54 million renovation starting in 2026 to reinforce its importance as a community hub.
-And we’ll visit Emancipation Park, the oldest public park in Texas, which was purchased by Black leaders in 1872 to celebrate Juneteenth and was the only park available to Black Houstonians during portions of the Jim Crow era.
+And we visited Emancipation Park, the oldest public park in Texas, which was purchased by Black leaders in 1872 to celebrate Juneteenth and was the only park available to Black Houstonians during portions of the Jim Crow era.

 Public/Private Partnerships